-President Mckinley Was Highly Apposed To “Easy Money” Backed By Nothing
+President McKinley Was Highly Opposed To “Easy Money” Backed By Nothing

 “…McKinley began advocating a gold-based currency.
 In 1900, he signed the Gold Standard Act, which formally placed U.S. money on the gold standard.
 All currency was fully backed by gold, with a fixed price at $20.67 an ounce.”

-“With McKinley out of the way, the path to the Federal Reserve Act of 1913 was easily paved through the pawns of Jewish agents of the House of Rothschild.
-Two such Rothschild agents were the powerful Jewish bankers Jacob Schiff and Max Warburg.
+“With McKinley out-of-the-way, the path to the Federal Reserve Act of 1913 was easily paved through the pawns of Jewish agents of the House of Rothschild.
+Two such Rothschild agents were the powerful Jewish bankers Jacob Schiff and Max Wartburg.

 President William McKinley was known as a “hard money” man.
 This was because he advocated a gold standard.
 Unlike his opponent, William Jennings Bryan, McKinley was against “easy money” with no backing — printed by Jewish lenders at interest to the borrower – namely the US government.
 This was the essence of McKinley’s 1896 & 1900 successful campaign against William Jennings Bryan who advocated for “free and unlimited coinage of silver.”